 The principles of redemption of persons and property are described.

-God’s people are to separate themselves from the ways of the world: “Therefore ‘come out from among them and be separate, says the Lord.
+The apostle Paul wrote: “Therefore ‘come out from among them and be separate, says the Lord.
 Do not touch what is unclean, and I will receive you’” (2 Corinthians 6:16-18).

 It is up to each of us to decide if we want to follow God’s way of holiness.
 It is not the easy way and few find it (Matthew 7:13-14), but it will lead to blessings beyond our wildest dreams (Isaiah 64:4).
-For more about living God’s way, see “What Is a Christian?”

 For a quick link to all the other books of the Bible, see “Books of the Bible” on the Learning Center.